 b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year 31stMarch 2021 and of the profit and loss of the Company for that period;

 c) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 d) the directors had prepared the annual accounts on a going concern basis;

-e) the directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively.
+e) the directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

 f) the directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

 The Company's Board comprises of a mix of executive and nonexecutive directors withconsiderable experience and expertise across a range of fields such as finance accountsgeneral management and business strategy.
 The details of the directors and their meetingsheld during the year have been given in the Corporate Governance Report which forms partof the Annual Report.

 In accordance with the provisions of the Companies Act 2013 and the Articles ofAssociation of the Company Mr. Rajesh R. Mandawewala is retiring by rotation at the 38thAnnual General Meeting and being eligible has been recommended for reappointment as adirector liable to retire by rotation by the Board.
 His brief resume and other details asrequired under the Act and Listing Regulations for his re-appointment as Director areprovided in the Notice of the 38th AGM of your Company.